 Pianist and composer, I've been living in Paris since 2004.
+I am one of the few pianists to master the western and arab-eastern repertoires, as well as the syro-maronite sacred music repertoire.
 I graduated from the Holy Spirit University of Kaslik, Lebanon (Laure Akiki’s class), the Russian Conservatory 'Serge Rachmaninoff "( Claire Lizé Mélonie’s class) and the Ecole Normale de Musique in Paris (Michael Wladkowski’s class in piano, Devy Erlih’s class in chamber music and Christine Marchais’ class in deciphering).
 After obtaining my diploma from the European Suzuki association in London I became a specialist in teaching music for toddlers starting three years old.
-I recently got my French State Diploma in piano from the “Pole of Higher Education of Music Ile-de-France”.
+I got my French State Diploma in piano from the “Pole of Higher Education of Music Ile-de-France”.

 During my training, I got the advice of leading pianists and pedagogues such as: Solomon Mikowski, Ramzi Yassa, Paul Badura-Skoda, Hamish Milne, John Ferguson and others.
 I also received the Second Prize of the Chatou City Competition in 2010, and I’ve been awarded by the Flame competition in Paris, and the Monrond-les-Bains competition.